aestrad/Azure_AD_Resources/README.md

 ## Azure AD B2B (Business)

+## Self managed options

-Allows external organizations to connect to your apps.
+* Allows external organizations to connect to your apps.
 * Manage the user based on the user's identity
 * Offsore the management to the original organization from where the user's identity comes from
 * Let the user self manage the account.
-*

 Service architecture benefits
 |      AD B2B Feature         |         Benefit